Using Gertrude

 The way filter suspensions work is similar (although simpler) than unlock requests.

-3. the link in the notification takes you to a screen where you can accept or deny
+- the link in the notification takes you to a screen where you can accept or deny

-The user is shown a form where they can fill out the length of time they wish to have the filter suspended, and optionally a comment explaining why the filter suspension is being requested.
+The child is shown a form where they can fill out the length of time they wish to have the filter suspended, and optionally a comment explaining why the filter suspension is being requested.

-Reviewing user activity
+Reviewing child activity

 You should see on the next screen that there are some unreviewed activity items.
-Click to view these and you will see a mixture of screenshots and text that was typed by the user.
+Click to view these and you will see a mixture of screenshots and text that was typed by the child.

 Approving an item is essentially the same thing as deleting it.
 The idea is that an "approved" item does not need to be seen again.
 It's rare that you'll actually approve items individually—you'll notice when you have large amounts of items to review, that Gertrude gives you the option to approve them in chunks of one hundred at a time, and also you can approve an entire day at once at the bottom of the screen.

 It's not absolutely necessary that you always meticulously review each and every activity item.
 But we strongly recommend that you at least review some of them so that you can periodically make comments to your kids about what you've seen and read while reviewing.
-The knowledge that they are being watched is one of the key components of what makes your users safe.
+The knowledge that they are being watched is one of the key components of what makes your children safe.